All Episodes

 I've heard that many, many light years away, there may or may not be aliens listening to this show right now.

-So, you know, folks, I got to tell you, that opening rant got me sweating because I'm I am shocked when I hear uh Christopher Ray say, do we have that sound by can we play that real quick?
+So, you know, folks, I got to tell you, that opening rant got me sweating because I am shocked when I hear Christopher Wray say, do we have that soundback?

-Go ahead with Chris for Ray.
+Go ahead with Christopher Wray.

 This report did not find any evidence of political bias or improper considerations actually impacting the investigation under review.

-The report does identify errors of judgment, violations of or even disregard for policy, and decisions that at the very least, with the benefit of hindsight, were not the best choices.
+The report does identify errors of judgment, violations of or even disregard for policy and decisions that, at the very least, with the benefit of hindsight, were not the best choices.

 How can you even come out and say those words?

-The entire culmination of this entire event of all these things, the totality of the circumstances, the totality of the evidence, the text messages,
+The entire culmination of this entire event of all these things, the totality of the circumstances, the totality of the evidence, the text messages, the weird briefs that Comey would give, the fake dossier, the guy who wrote it that was paid by the Democratic Party that was also an FBI informant,

 And you're telling me that none of this had anything to do with tampering with or injuring or affecting the investigation at all.

-But I'm a good enough investigator to tell you that that is complete crap.
+There's people who are way better than me, but I'm a good enough investigator to tell you that that is complete crap.

 When you don't do a professional job, it's going to affect the investigation.